oysteinvolden/vision-based-navigation/README.md

 	- in darknet_ros/launch:
 		- darknet_ros.launch and yolov3-spp.launch: Check that they include correct weights/cfg and yaml file (yolov3-spp.yaml)

 NB!
 Calibration parameters and camera resolution is defined in the source code for specific purposes.
+Marker specific configuration is also specified in the source code.

 ### Install and configure camera driver